Dr. Adrian-Stefan Andrei - Microbial Evogenomics

 About Me

-As a group leader and Ambizione fellow at the University of Zurich’s Limnological Station, I focus on studying biodiversity from its origins to its roles and dynamics within ecosystems.
+As a group leader (former Ambizione fellow) at the University of Zurich’s Limnological Station, I focus on studying biodiversity from its origins to its roles and dynamics within ecosystems.
 Utilizing computational biology methods, my research explores various aspects of microbial ecology and evolution.
 Currently, I am investigating the ecological factors and evolutionary processes that drive speciation and adaptation, as well as the mechanisms that generate and maintain genetic diversity.
 Through this research, I aim to clarify the fundamental processes that shape life’s complexity and inform our efforts to preserve it.

 Research Interests